refaktor/rye/docs/NOTES_2.md

 In practice, in real apps we usually don't fix most of the validation errors but return them to the UI / frontend layer as it is and it displays them to the user.
 This above is all more to test if this is flexible.
 In practive there is a separate function that displays the error, we don't adhoc display them inside fix code.

+**So what are our conclusions for now**

+Handling validation errors is no different in general than any other erros.
+Basically we use the check, fix and tidy, and we could have more special functions for specific cases, but we would need to find those cases in the wild.
+There doesn't seem to be any that typical use to make them beforehand.
+Maybe fix-children, but even there I am not sure if I will really need it exactly as that.